Jakob37/Scraping-Swedish-car-prices/README.md

-I wanted to get an overview of reasonable car prices for Volvo V70 in relation to year and mileage (in Sweden).
+I wanted to get an overview of reasonable car prices in relation to year and mileage (in Sweden).

 This code use R to extract information from a Swedish website for second hand cars (bytbil.com).